Next-ITS/nextits.github.io/docs/parameters.md

 ^3^:
     Barcodes, which can also be referred to as adaptors, tags, indices, molecular identifiers (MIDs), come in various library designs.
-    At present, NextITS supports two barcoding schemes: dual-barcoding (which is the default) and single-barcoding.
+    At present, NextITS supports 4 barcoding schemes: dual-barcoding (symmetric, assymetric, or mixture of combinatorial tags) and single-barcoding.
-    For the dual-barcoding scheme, the amplicon should have *the same barcode* on both ends.
+    For the dual-barcoding scheme, the amplicon should have the barcode on both ends of the amplicon.
-    An asymmetric design, where each side of the amplicon has a *different barcode pair*, is still in development.
+    An asymmetric design, where each side of the amplicon has a *different barcode pair*, is also supported.
     For a comprehensive understanding of barcode designs, please visit [https://lima.how/barcode-design.html](https://lima.how/barcode-design.html).